Correctness Notions for Petri Nets with Identifiers: Correctness criteria for

 \begin{definition}[Depth-boundedness] Let $(N,m_0)$ be a marked \tpnid with $N=(\places, \transitions,\flow,\alpha,\beta)$.
 A place $p \in P$ is called \emph{depth-bounded} if for each identifier $\cname{id}\in\I$ there is $k\in\naturals$ such that $m(p)(\vec{\cname{id}}) \leq k$ for all $m \in \reachable{N}{m_0}$ and $\vec{\cname{id}}\in \colset(p)$ with $\cname{id}\in\vec{\cname{id}}$.
 If all places in $\places$ are depth-bounded, $(N,m_0)$ is called depth-bounded. \end{definition}

 Depth-boundedness is undecidable for $\nu$-PNs~\cite{RVFE11} and, thus, also for \tpnids.

 \begin{proposition} Depth-boundedness is undecidable for \tpnids. \end{proposition}

 The idea of depth-boundedness is to consider a single identifier in isolation, and study its reachability graph.
 Intuitively, an object of a given type ``enters'' the system via an emitter that creates a unique identifier that refers to the object.
 The identifier remains in the system until the object ``leaves'' the system by firing a collecting transition (that binds to the identifier and consumes the last token in the net that refers to it).
 In other words, if a type has emitters and collectors, it has a life-cycle, which can be represented as a process.
 The process of a type is the model describing all possible paths for the type.
 It can be derived by taking the projection of the \tpnid on all transitions and places that are ``involved'' in the type.
+Notably, the net obtained after the projection is just a regular Petri net.